lucimariosousa/Time-Series-Analysis---Stock-Prices-Prediction/README.md

-# Time-Series-Analysis:Stock-Prices-Prediction
+# Time-Series-Analysis:Stock-Prices-Prediction-Ibovespa

-In this notebook we perfom a time series analysis of the prices of the german fund (https://fundsus.dws.com/us/en-us/products/closed-end-funds/the-new-germany-fund-inc.html).
-We use the moving averege, exponential smoothing and double exponential smoothing to identify trends in the stock prices.
+In this notebook we perform a time series analysis of the brazilian Ibovespa index , spanning a range from 249 trading days.
+Ir order to look for trends in the prices we apply the moving averege, exponential averege and double exponential averege algorithms.
+And we apply the Dickey-Fuller test to check if there is any stationary behavior.
 The following libraries were used:
 - numpy
 - pandas
 - matplotlib